hakancangunerli/python-projects/calcMachine/README.md

 ##setup
 make sure you install the requirements.txt

-### note, cannot do multivariate, for now only can do with respect to x.
+### cannot do multivariate, for now only can do with respect to x.